 The PhD program in the Department of Computer Science helps students build the skills to conduct research at the cutting edge of computer science, working with faculty to publish at leading conferences, develop new tools and approaches, and make bold new discoveries.

-The Ph.D. program in the Department of Computer Science helps students produce high-quality, innovative research in areas such as AI & machine learning, data science & database, human computer interaction, programming languages, scientific & high performance computing, security & privacy, systems, architecture & network, theory, and visual computing.
+Students conduct innovative research in areas such as AI & machine learning, computing education, data science & databases, human computer interaction, programming languages, scientific & high performance computing, security & privacy, systems, architecture & networking, theory, and visual computing.

 MS-CAPP is a rigorous, two-year program offered jointly by the Harris School of Public Policy and the Department of Computer Science.
 The curriculum builds foundational knowledge of computer science, statistics, and public policy analysis.
 Students then go on to advanced coursework in econometrics, machine learning, big data methods, data visualization, and application development all while learning how to apply these skills in the policy realm.

 MPCS offers a comprehensive and professionally-oriented computer science education that combines the foundations of computer science with the applied skills necessary for careers in technology.
 The MPCS has three programs of study, including a MS in Computer Science, a Pre-Doctoral MS in CS and a Joint MBA/MPCS program with the Booth School of Business.
 The MPCS is well suited for students interested in careers in software engineering, mobile computing, data analytics, and technology product management.